bluekitchen/btstack/doc/manual/docs-template/how_to.md

     #define MAX_NR_RFCOMM_MULTIPLEXERS 1
     #define MAX_NR_RFCOMM_SERVICES 1
     #define MAX_NR_RFCOMM_CHANNELS 1
-    #define MAX_NR_BTSTACK_LINK_KEY_DB_MEMORY_ENTRIES  3
+    #define NVM_NUM_LINK_KEYS  3

 Listing: Memory configuration for a basic SPP server. {#lst:memoryConfigurationSPP}

 In this example, the size of ACL packets is limited to the minimum of 52 bytes, resulting in an L2CAP MTU of 48 bytes.
 Only a singleHCI connection can be established at any time.
 On it, two L2CAP services are provided, which can be active at the same time.
 Here, these two can be RFCOMM and SDP.
 Then, memory for one RFCOMM multiplexer is reserved over which one connection can be active.
-Finally, up to three link keys can be cached in RAM.
+Finally, up to three link keys can be stored in persistent memory.

 <!-- -->